top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 * A complete Duckiebot in configuration C0.

-* A joystick.

 * An SD card with image v2.0.

 Result:

-* Remote RC control: you can drive the Duckiebot with the joystick.
+* A Duckiebot that is ready to use

 ## Setting up a PI with an HDMI monitor